Malaria: Cause

 The liver infection causes no symptoms; all symptoms of malaria result from the infection of red blood cells.
 Symptoms develop once there are more than around 100,000 parasites per milliliter of blood.
 Many of the symptoms associated with severe malaria are caused by the tendency of P. falciparum to bind to blood vessel walls, resulting in damage to the affected vessels and surrounding tissue.
 Parasites sequestered in the blood vessels of the lung contribute to respiratory failure.
 In the brain, they contribute to coma.
-In the placenta they contribute to low birthweight and preterm labor, and increase the risk of abortion and stillbirth.
-The destruction of red blood cells during infection often results in anemia, exacerbated by reduced production of new red blood cells during infection.
+During pregnancy they accumulate in the intervillous space and hinder the function of the placenta, contributing to low birthweight and preterm labor, and increasing the risk of abortion and stillbirth.
+The destruction of red blood cells during infection often results in anaemia, exacerbated by reduced production of new red blood cells during infection.

 Only female mosquitoes feed on blood; male mosquitoes feed on plant nectar and do not transmit the disease.
 Females of the mosquito genus Anopheles prefer to feed at night.
 They usually start searching for a meal at dusk, and continue through the night until they succeed.
-However, in Africa, due to the extensive use of bed nets, they began to bite earlier, before bed-net time.
+However, they may be adapting to the extensive use of bed nets and beginning to bite earlier, before bed-nets are deployed.
 Malaria parasites can also be transmitted by blood transfusions, although this is rare.

+Plasmodium species

+In humans, malaria is caused by six Plasmodium species: P. falciparum, P. malariae, P. ovale curtisi, P. ovale wallikeri, P. vivax and P. knowlesi.
+Among those infected, P. falciparum is the most common species identified (~75%) followed by P. vivax (~20%).
+P. falciparum is prevalent in Africa and accounts for the majority of deaths, while P. vivax is dominant outside Africa.
+Some cases have been documented of human infections with several species of Plasmodium from higher apes, but except for P. knowlesi—a zoonotic species that causes malaria in macaques—these are mostly of limited public health importance.

+Two species—P. vivax and P. ovale—form a dormant stage called a hypnozoite which can persist in the liver, even after drug treatment has eliminated the infection from the blood.
+These can reactivate after weeks or months and cause relapse of the disease.

 Recurrent malaria

 Symptoms of malaria can recur after varying symptom-free periods.
 Depending upon the cause, recurrence can be classified as either recrudescence, relapse, or reinfection.
 Recrudescence is when symptoms return after a symptom-free period due to failure to remove blood-stage parasites by adequate treatment.
 Relapse is when symptoms reappear after the parasites have been eliminated from the blood but have persisted as dormant hypnozoites in liver cells.
-Relapse commonly occurs between 8 and 24 weeks after the initial symptoms and is often seen in P. vivax and P. ovale infections.
-P. vivax malaria cases in temperate areas often involve overwintering by hypnozoites, with relapses beginning the year after the mosquito bite.
-Reinfection means that parasites were eliminated from the entire body but new parasites were then introduced.
-Reinfection cannot readily be distinguished from relapse and recrudescence, although recurrence of infection within two weeks of treatment ending is typically attributed to treatment failure.
-People may develop some immunity when exposed to frequent infections.
+Reinfection means that parasites were eliminated from the entire body but a new infection has established.
+Recurrence of infection within two weeks of treatment ending is typically attributed to treatment failure.